-Websand is built for data driven marketing, so segmentation is a key feature within the platform.
+Websand is built to help ecommerce marketers master data driven marketing.
+So data segmentation is a cornerstone feature within the platform.
 This section explains how to create a product segment.
 A segment to help you to manage and understand which people have purchased a specific product or service that you are selling.

 Segment your customers by product purchased